Velhinho/kubernetes-starterkit/readme.md

 ## Infrastructure ##

-The infrastructure consists of a Google Cloud VM for each micro-service.
+The infrastructure consists of a Google Cloud Compute Engine for each micro-service.
 * *Vue*
 * *Happy*
 * *Expressed*